devotis/node-clang/README.md

     npm install clang

 ## 1.0 breaking changes
-- instantiation without new keyword is not possible anymore
+- instantiation without new keyword is not possible anymore.
+- normalizeOptionFields does not default to true anymore.
+It doesn't default at all.

 ## Example